Skip to content Skip to sidebar Skip to footer

 Cheese gets a bad rap sometimes, but string cheese is impressively low in fat and insanely high in calcium, vitamin D and protein.
 Classic string cheese is made of mozzarella cheese, which is one of the healthier cheeses (a relatively low-fat and low-calorie cheese).

-12. No-Sugar-Added Applesauce Cups
+12. Applesauce Cups with No Added Sugar

 13. Peanut Butter

-Not only is good ‘ol peanut butter totally versatile, but it’s also rich in omega-6 (fatty acid) that can help improve heart health!
 Yes, it’s high in calories (and processed peanut butter contains quite a bit of sugar), but it has high levels of protein which helps you feel full for hours.

 You can pair peanut butter with so many different snacks– celery, apples, bananas and pretzel are my go-to!
 Opt for raw or unprocessed peanut butter if you have the option.